citizenfx/natives/VEHICLE/AreAnyVehicleSeatsFree.md

 * **vehicle**: The vehicle handle to check.

 ## Return value
-Returns `true` if any seat on the vehicle is unoccupied, `false` if every seat is filled or the handle is not a valid vehicle.
+Returns `true` when the vehicle has at least one seat with no ped assigned to it.
+Vehicles with no seats in their model (trailers, prop carriages) or an invalid entity will return `false`.

 ## Examples